 Tell me about Edie, I hear you cry…well, it’s a maxi or finger-tip length cardigan that has a sweeping curve shape to the fronts, which as they fall, create a lovely subtle waterfall effect.
 The back is sleek and straight and the sleeves are slim fitting with generous length.
 I chose to make the shorter version and cut it on the size medium for everything but the length, which I decided to grade shorter to the small size.
 I followed Helen’s instructions for stabilising the shoulders and also for adding something across the back neck to prevent over-stretching.
 I actually used a bit of white tape for the shoulders and for the neck I just used a piece of firm jersey cut cross-grain and folded double, then basted within the neck edge.

-All of my cardigan was stitched together with a four thread, two needle set-up on my overlocker and all hems were just overlocked, then a narrow hem turned back and stitched.
+My cardigan was stitched together with a four-thread, two-needle set-up on my overlocker and all hems were just overlocked, then a narrow hem was turned back and stitched.
 The instructions state that if you wish you can finish the edges by using the rolled hem setting on your overlocker for a pretty finish.
 It looks especially nice if you set your machine up to stretch the edges slightly to get a frilly effect.
 I would love to have tried this on mine but my fabric is too holey a texture for it to work.
 My edge finish is fine but if I want to get an even nicer look I might look for a very narrow bias satin to sew around it.
 Getting a good colour match would maybe prove tricky though.
 Either way, I like the finished result and it was a lovely straightforward make and a very user-friendly pattern with a lovely flattering fit.

 Now if you’ll excuse me …I have to go and waft….see you soon!

 ****** Edit…I have removed links to V&S as they are no longer trading.